afbrilian/Java-Spring-JDBC/README.md

 ## Summary
 Spring framework make our life easier!! and consider using querydsl as the DSL for query in many database (please wait for other repository which use querydsl ^^).

-Any question or improvement for this explanation is welcomed :)
+Any question or improvement for this explanation is welcome :)
+>> Big thanks to Apress.Spring.4th.Edition